withastro/roadmap/proposals/0000-astro-url-helper.md

 # Drawbacks

 Removing a well-used property like `Astro.canonicalURL` comes with the drawback of a required user migration to the new `Astro.url` property.
 We can mitigate this pain with a warning and trivial backwards-compatibility for users who continue to `Astro.canonicalURL`.
 A phased out, complete removal of `Astro.canonicalURL` could come later (post-v1.0 or even v2.0).

+This RFC is adds a new feature, `Astro.url`, that has more general usage in more scenarios.
+It deprecates `Astro.canonicalURL` that has 1 specific use-case.
+The tradeoff is that it is now slightly more work to produce a "canonical" URL but less work to get the current URL pathname, origin, etc. However, the "more work" needed to create a canonical URL yourself is also now more explicit, so that there is less room for confusion about what the ultimate value is when you build your site.

 # Alternatives